-The unidentified 21-year-old woman had negotiated to buy the phones on Gumtree, an
+The unidentified 21-year-old woman had negotiated to buy the phones on Gumtree, an online

 classifieds site.